Herb Score

-Herbert Jude Score (June 7, 1933 – November 11, 2008) was an American Major League Baseball (MLB) player and announcer.
-Score pitched for the Cleveland Indians from 1955 through 1959 and the Chicago White Sox from 1960 through 1962.
+Herbert Jude Score (June 7, 1933 – November 11, 2008) was an American professional baseball pitcher and announcer in Major League Baseball (MLB).
+He pitched for the Cleveland Indians from 1955 through 1959 and the Chicago White Sox from 1960 through 1962.
 He was the American League (AL) Rookie of the Year in 1955, and an AL All-Star in 1955 and 1956.
 Due to an on-field injury that occurred in 1957, he retired early as a player in 1962.
 Score was a television and radio broadcaster for the Cleveland Indians from 1964 through 1997.
 He was inducted into the Cleveland Indians Hall of Fame in 2006.

 Early life

-Herb Score was born in Rosedale, New York, in 1933.
+Herb Score was born in Rosedale, New York in 1933.
+He was given the middle name "Jude" after St. Jude, to whom his mother prayed during her pregnancy.
 At 3, he was run over by a truck and later had rheumatic fever.
-As a teenager, he started playing basketball and baseball at Holy Name of Mary School until he moved with his family to Lake Worth, Florida.
+As a child, he started playing CYO basketball and baseball at Holy Name of Mary parish in Valley Stream, New York, where he made his First Communion and Confirmation.

+As a teenager, he moved with his family to Lake Worth, Florida.
 In 1952, he threw six no-hitters for the Lake Worth Community High School baseball team, when the school won its only state baseball championship.

 On June 7, 1952 (his 19th birthday), he signed a baseball contract with the Cleveland Indians.
 He was sent to Indianapolis of the American Association where he made 10 pitching starts.
 In 1953, he moved to Cleveland's Class A affiliate, Reading (Pennsylvania) of the Eastern League.
 At Reading, he became a roommate and lifetime friend with Rocky Colavito, a near future Cleveland Indians home run hitter and right fielder from the Bronx, New York.
 For the 1954 season, both were promoted to Triple-A Indianapolis.
 Score won The Sporting News Minor League Player of the Year Award and began to be referred to as "left-handed Bob Feller".